phan603/cs412_final/README.md

 2) Run all cells in `CS412_Project_SVM.ipynb` in order to load the dataset, train the unigram model on the dataset, and output results.

 ### BERT:
+1) Place the `yelp_reviews.csv` in the same folder as `BERT_Classification.ipynb`.
+2) Run all cells in `BERT_Classification.ipynb` in order to load the dataset, train the BERT model on the dataset, and output results.